 We now discuss the matching aspect of labor market pooling.
-The main idea is that agglomeration allows a better match between firms and workers, to the benefit of both.
-As noted in Section 3, while one expects matches to be better in thick markets, one also expects jobs where matching is difficult to be found in cities.
-This means that the theoretical relationship between the surveys' measures of matching and density are theoretically ambiguous.
+As discussed above, while one expects matches to be better in thick markets, one also expects jobs where matching is difficult to be found in cities.
+The empirical relationship between matching and agglomeration will be a combination of these two effects.